 Adapted from Charcuterie: The Craft of Salting, Smoking and Curing by Michael Ruhlman & Brian Polcyn

 Make a brine by combining 1 gallon on water, 2 cups of kosher salt, 1/2 cup of sugar, 3 garlic cloves (minced) and 2 tablespoons of Pickling Spice in a large pot that is big enough to put a 5 pound brisket into.

 Bring the brine to a simmer, stirring until the sugar and the salt have dissolved.
 Allow the brine to cool to room temperature and then refrigerate until it’s chilled.

-Put a 5 pound brisket into the brine and weigh it down to keep it submerged (a plate works well).
+Put a 5 pound brisket (or beef round) into the brine and weigh it down to keep it submerged (a plate works well).
 Refrigerate for 5 days.

 Remove the brisket from the brine and rinse it thoroughly under cold water in the sink.

 Put the brisket in a pot and cover it with cold water.
 Add 2 more tablespoons of Pickling Spice and bring the water to a boil.
 Reduce heat and simmer, covered, for about 3 hours or until the brisket is fork-tender.
 The meat should always be covered with water, so if it gets low, fill ‘er back up!
 To use internal temperature as a guide for doneness, we recommend cooking eye of round